Yqcca/yqcca.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a MSci student in Mathematics at [Imperial College London](https://www.imperial.ac.uk/mathematics/).
 My previous research works focus on AI+, generative models and filtering.
-My research interests are quite flexible, mainly lying in the fields of generative models, AIGC (2D, 3D) and embodied AI.
+My research interests are quite flexible, mainly lying in the fields of generative models, AIGC (2D, 3D), LLM alignment and embodied AI.
 Currently I am actively learning and exploring advanced algorithms and models to solve complex data-driven problems in the real world.
 My goal is to develop explainable deep learning models to better assist people with day-to-day tasks in the era of big data.

 Outside of academics, I enjoy reading Albert Camus's book, such as _The Myth of Sisyphus_.
 In addition, I play Go, Bridge and Reach Mahjong.